Dewey K. Warren

-Dewey K. Warren (December 8, 1820 – October 11, 1866) was a doctor from Delafield, Wisconsin who served a single term as a member of the first Wisconsin State Assembly in the 1st Wisconsin Legislature of 1848.
+Dewey K. Warren (December 8, 1820 – October 11, 1866) was a medical doctor from Delafield, Wisconsin who served a single term as a member of the first Wisconsin State Assembly in the 1st Wisconsin Legislature of 1848.

 Biography

 Warren was born in Canada on December 8, 1820.
+The Warren family's stay in Canada was brief, as after Dewey was born the family moved to the US.
 He was a Democratic member of the Assembly during the 1848 session.
 He was also the Sheriff of Waukesha County, Wisconsin.
 He would be succeeded by fellow Democrat Albert Alden.
 Eventually becoming a physician, he and his wife Sarah, had one daughter, Ann.
 His brother, Stephen Warren, was also a member of the Assembly.
-Warred died on October 11, 1866, in Boston, Massachusetts and was buried in Hartland, Wisconsin.
+Warren died on October 11, 1866, in Boston, Massachusetts, and was buried in Hartland, Wisconsin.